 A little DIY woodworking can turn out to be a blast.
 Most people start randomly with a small project and get completely hooked by it.
-Among all the woodworking projects, making your own furniture is the most fun.
+Among all the woodworking projects, build your own furniture is the most fun.

 Nothing feels better than successfully making your own furniture.
 Whether it’s a chair, a cabinet, or a coffee table it is worth the trouble.
 You don’t necessarily need to be a carpenter to make these things.
 Even beginners with a little bit of practice can easily make quality pieces.